matipan/matipan.github.io/content/posts/exploring-dagger-building-a-ci-cd-pipeline-for-iac.md

 * Has the infrastructure code mounted in the working directory `/infra` and
 * has all the go dependencies that our pulumi code requires.

-This container can now be used to execute pulumi commands.
-To run the preview operation we can:
+This container can now be used to execute pulumi commands:
 ```go
 // ...
 func main() {